-After all, life can veer from the best laid plans.
-Sudden home repairs, costly illnesses, or even death can take place.
-And, each of these “unplanned” events can come with a hefty price tag attached.
+Life can veer from even the best-laid plans.
+Whether it’s a sudden home repair or costly illness, an “unplanned” event can come with a hefty price tag attached.

-Life insurance is one option for building up more financial security to protect family, loved ones, and a business before and after an individual’s death.
+Life insurance is one way individuals can build up more financial security to protect family, loved ones, and a business before and after their death.

 Here are eight reasons why life insurance could be the right decision for you and your loved one’s financial future: